ArrowrIcon Home icon

 Final thoughts

-While I was growing up, I knew nothing else but the bathroom and toilet in my own family home.
+While I was growing up, I knew nothing else but the bathroom and toilet in my own family home and that of friends and relatives.
 However, when I stop to think about it, I realise that until my mother was married, just a year before I was born, she had only ever used outside toilets of the sort in the Victorian terraced housing estates or the outside privies of the more rural country areas - and she had always washed in a cubicle in what was called the scullery.
 If she had wanted a bath, the copper had to be heated for hot water and then carried in buckets upstairs to the bath.
 What a change it must have been for her!
-My cousins, who still lived on Victorian/Edwardian terraced housing estates, referred to our house as 'that big house'.
-I used to wonder what they meant as there were many bigger houses than ours in Edgware where we lived.
-Those houses were older, mainly Edwardian.
+Those of my cousins who still lived on Victorian/Edwardian terraced housing estates, referred to our house as 'that big house'.
+I used to wonder what they meant as there were many bigger houses than ours in other parts of Edgware where we lived.
+Those houses were older, mainly Edwardian and all different from one another.

 Text and images are copyright